 In hypothyroidism, the gland secretes less than it should, causing your body to function at a slower pace.
 The effect of this is that you are slower, easily tired, colder, constipated, gaining weight and you have dry skin.

 If you have noticed these other symptoms in addition to feeling tired and sleepy, you may have hypothyroidism.
-It is a fairly common condition especially in women of the reproductive age.

 Please see your doctor who would run some tests to check your thyroid hormone levels to determine if this is the case.
 A daily pill should get your hormones back to the right level and your body functioning as it should.